For every child, results

-As UNICEF marks 75 years since its founding, the world faces a variety of momentous crises including armed conflict, the effects of climate change, economic downturn and the fallout from the COVID-19 pandemic.
-But through decades of challenges, UNICEF has remained undaunted and unwavering in its work for children.

-Day-in and day-out, we work in some of the world’s toughest places to reach the children and young people who are most at risk and most in need.
-We work to save their lives.
-To protect their rights.
-To keep them safe from harm.
-To give them a childhood in which they’re protected, healthy and educated.
-To give them a fair chance to fulfil their potential.

-We are UNICEF.
-We stand for every child, everywhere.
-And we never give up.

-6 WAYS UNICEF GETS RESULTS

-NOW | As UNICEF marks 75 years since its founding, the world faces a variety of momentous crises including armed conflict, the effects of climate change, economic downturn and the fallout from the COVID-19 pandemic.
-But through decades of challenges, UNICEF has remained undaunted and unwavering in its work for children.
+More than 75 years after UNICEF’s founding, the world faces a variety of momentous crises including armed conflict, the effects of climate change, economic downturn and the fallout from the COVID-19 pandemic.
+But through the decades UNICEF has remained undaunted and unwavering in its work for children.

 Day-in and day-out, we work in some of the world’s toughest places to reach the children and young people who are most at risk and most in need.
 We work to save their lives.
 To protect their rights.
 To keep them safe from harm.
 To give them a childhood in which they’re protected, healthy and educated.
 To give them a fair chance to fulfil their potential.

 We are UNICEF.
 We stand for every child, everywhere.
 And we never give up.

 6 WAYS UNICEF GETS RESULTS